 Declare your independence at a spiritual subatomic level.

-Declare your independence in your soul.
+Declare your independence in your soul, in your will, in your intellect.

 When I'm totally tired, got a headache, exhausted, I will literally go in my office and just get down on my knees and say, God, give me energy, give me strength to fight.

-This is bananas, but he reminds me so much of Kronk from The Emperor's New Groove when he's got the little angel and the demon on either shoulder, and he's just unaffected by either.
+And this is bananas, but he reminds me so much of Kronk from the Emperor's new groove when he's got the little angel and the demon on either shoulder.

-They're both saying nonsense, and he's like, yeah, my nonsense too, whatever, and they just move on.
+They're both saying nonsense, and he's like, yeah, my nonsense too, whatever.

-He's literally talking about having a little angel patting him on the back or a demon telling him he's evil, both of which is just a symptom of fucking depression.
+That's so, he's literally talking about having a little angel patting him on the back or a demon telling him he's evil, both of which is just a symptom of fucking depression.

-No, I've said over and over again, they'll come out with cover stories and they'll put forward a distraction away from the original redneck patsies that they were going to roll out.
+No, I've said over and over again, they'll come out with cover stories and they'll put forward a distraction away from the original redneck Patsies that they were going to roll out.

 They're going to have cover stories.